thespectrewithin/cross-lingual_NER/README.md

 Lasagne 0.2

 The original results of the paper are tuned and obtained using the NER model written in Theano/Lasagne.
 Everything else is in PyTorch.
-We also provide a PyTorch implementation of the NER model, which might produce slightly worse results, due to implementation differences between the library such as different weight initialization schemes.
+We also provide a PyTorch implementation of the NER model, which might produce slightly worse results, due to implementation differences between the libraries such as different weight initialization schemes.

 ## Train Bilingual Word Embeddings